ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 | 5        | Aborted      | User aborted test plan                                             |
 | 6        | Error        | An error occurred.
 Check [logs](#log%20files) for more information |

-This means that, for a test plan to output the *Pass* verdict, at least one step must generate the *Pass* verdict, and the rest must either generate the *Pass* or *NotSet* verdict.
+This means that, for a test plan to output a *Pass* verdict, at least one step must set their verdict to *Pass*, and the rest must either set their verdict to *Pass* or *NotSet* verdict.
 This is also the most typical behavior for parent steps containing child steps; a *Sequential* step passes if all of its children pass.
 However, this is not a rule.
 Parent steps decide their own verdict conditions.

-### Resources
+## Resources

 OpenTAP is intended for software as well as hardware testing.
-The concept of Instruments and DUTs are essential for OpenTAP, In the classical case, the DUT is the device being tested, calibrated, or controlled, and an instrument is anything that makes measurements.
+The concept of Instruments and DUTs (plural of Device Under Test) are essential for
+OpenTAP, In the classical case, a DUT is a device under test, calibration, or control, and an instrument is anything that makes measurements.
 To integrate resources into test plans, whether to control or measure them, they must be connected to test steps that know how to communicate with them.
 In other words, a resource driver is required.
 Creation of such a driver is described [here](Developer%20Guide/Instrument%20Plugin%20Development/#instrument-plugin-development) in the developer guide.